COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 The CCPI, said Höhne, shows "how big the resistance from the fossil fuel lobby is."

-In the US elections, this was "a decisive factor in bringing [Donald] Trump back to the White House," Höhne believes.
-The US has experienced a boom in shale gas over the past few years and the Trump has promised to further expand domestic fossil fuel production and spend less on clean energy.
+In the US presidential election, this was "a decisive factor in bringing [Donald] Trump back to the White House," said Höhne.
+The US has experienced a boom in shale gas over the past few years and Trump has promised to further expand domestic fossil fuel production and spend less on clean energy.

 The countries that ranked worst in the CCPI — Iran, Saudi Arabia, the United Arab Emirates and Russia — are also among the largest oil and gas producers in the world.
 The share of renewables in their respective energy mixes is under 3%, the analysis found, with the countries showing "no signs of departing from fossil fuels as a business model."